Jodosoft/Libraries/README.md

 > Note: This package contains work in progress.

-Provides numeric value types and utilities with built-in protection from overflow.
+Provides numeric value types and utilities that have built-in protection from overflow.
 Useful for preventing unexpected negative/positive, infinite or `NaN` values from entering a system.

 ### Numeric value types

 > Note: These types increases CPU and memory usage compared to using built-in numeric types.
-See the [Performance](#performance-considerations) section for more details.
+See the [Performance considerations](#performance-considerations) section for more details.

 Usage is the same as with built-in numeric types, but with different results in cases of overflow and division by zero, as demonstrated by the following code example:
 ```csharp